KevinDayve/KevinDayve.github.io/index.md

 We now have a formula we can actually compute: sample some trajectories, calculate their total rewards, and update our policy.
 But there's a serious practical problem: **the estimates have enormous variance**.

-Imagine a football match that ends 1–0.
+Take for instance, a football match that ends 1–0.
 Using our current formula, every player on the winning team gets the exact same "reward signal" (the final score), including both the striker who scored the winning goal and the defender who almost caused an own goal.
 They all get rewarded equally, even though their individual contributions were vastly different.

 ---